prithpal11/Linear-Regression/README.md

 ## Project Objective & analysis report:

-The Project objective consisted of:
+The Project objectives consisted of:
-1. Identify what attributes make a movie popular.
+1. Identifying what attributes make a movie popular.
-2. Formulate a prediction model to calculate the movie rating
+2. Formulating a prediction model to calculate the movie rating

 **R programming file**: reg_model_project-2.Rmd